-Post Traumatic Stress Disorder (PTSD) can be a debilitating disorder that may affect not only an individual’s life but also the lives of family, friends and the community surrounding them.
-The disorder can emerge following exposure, either directly or indirectly, to a distressing situation such as witnessing a death, natural disaster, suffering or witnessing abuse, accidents, etc.
+Post Traumatic Stress Disorder or PTSD can emerge following exposure, either directly or indirectly, to a distressing situation such as witnessing a death, natural disaster, suffering or witnessing abuse, accidents, etc.

-PTSD symptoms can begin to be experienced 3 months after a distressing event; however, the symptoms may not emerge at this point and may emerge at any other time in ones life.
+The symptoms of PTSD can begin to be experienced three months after a distressing event; however, the symptoms may not emerge at this point and may emerge at any other time in one’s life.
 This is called delayed onset and can be overwhelming as individuals begin to experience the symptoms seemingly at random.

 The symptoms of PTSD include:

-- Altered thoughts and moods, including low self-esteem, blaming oneself, frequent feelings of fear, guilt and shame, feeling of fear and danger, loss of interest in things, and a restricted range of emotions (or feeling numb).
+- Altered thoughts and moods include low self-esteem, blaming oneself, frequent feelings of fear, guilt and shame, fear and danger, loss of interest in things, and a restricted range of emotions (or feeling numb).
 Inability to remember all or parts of the event is common.

-Eye Movement Desensitisation and Reprocessing Therapy, or EMDR, has been proven through rigorous research to be one of the most effective treatment models for Post-traumatic Stress Disorder (PTSD).
-Trauma Focussed CBT and Exposure Therapy are also proven effective therapeutic models.
-EMDR has been verified as an effective treatment for PTSD and meets criteria for evidence-based practice in the UK by the National Institute for Clinical Excellence (2005), in Australia by the Australian Centre for Posttraumatic Mental Health (2013).
+Eye Movement Desensitisation and Reprocessing Therapy, or EMDR Therapy, has been proven through rigorous research to be one of the most effective treatment models for Post-traumatic Stress Disorder (PTSD).
+Trauma Focussed CBT and Exposure Therapy are also proven, effective therapeutic models.
+EMDR has been verified as an effective treatment for PTSD and meets the criteria for evidence-based practice in the UK by the National Institute for Clinical Excellence (2005) and in Australia by the Australian Centre for Post-traumatic Mental Health (2013).

-EMDR looks at emotions, physical sensations, thoughts and beliefs all together.
-Following a structured eight-phase protocol, desensitisation begins with the individual’s attention being directed to the chosen target memory, negative beliefs, and body sensations, while following the therapist fingers moving from side to side.
-Following a set of eye movements the therapist asks the client to report what they notice now; they are then asked to either focus of what had emerged, on a body sensation or their level of distress.
-When distress has reduced to 0 or 1 (on a scale of 10) a preferred positive belief statement is installed with more sets of eye movements, until the positive statement is rated as highly believable.
+EMDR looks at emotions, physical sensations, thoughts and beliefs altogether.
+Following a structured eight-phase protocol, desensitisation begins with the individual’s attention being directed to the chosen target memory, negative beliefs, and body sensations while following the psychologist’s fingers moving from side to side.
+Then, following a set of eye movements, the therapist asks the client to report what they notice now; they are then asked to focus on what had emerged, on a body sensation or their level of distress.
+When distress is reduced to 0 or 1 (on a scale of 10), a preferred positive belief statement is installed with more sets of eye movements until the positive statement is rated highly believable.
 Any residual sensations are then desensitised with eye movements until there are no longer present.